shaptonstahl/MissingData_2012-08/slides/HandlingMissingData.md

 ## Safety First!

-* Look out for having too little data to estimate (default to mean/median/mode?)
+* Look out for having too little data to estimate.
+(Default to mean/median/mode?)
+* Data is dirty in other ways (illegal values).
+* Iterative algorithms sometimes don't converge.
-* Still have problem that "Making up data" makes us more certain than we should be
+* Still have problem that "Making up data" makes us more certain than we should be.

 # Existing Tools

 ## Small Data Sets

-<tt>Amelia</tt>, <tt>mi</tt> work differently from home-rolled solutions
+<tt>Amelia</tt> (King) and <tt>mi</tt> (Gelman) work differently from home-rolled solutions.

 Multiple Imputation